 - How can global competency increase engagement across cultures and backgrounds?

-Nelson Brunsting (PI), Qiaona Yu (co-PI), and Jon Smart (co-PI) were awarded an International English Language Testing Service Joint-Funded Research Grant for their project, Investigating Linkages between International Students’ English Language Proficiency, Social-Contextual Outcomes, and Well-Being in U.S. Universities.
-The AU$70,000 award supports the longitudinal project January, 2021 through June, 2022.
+RAISE Center receives external fundingNelson Brunsting, Director, RAISE Center, WFU (PI), Qiaona Yu, Assistant Professor of East Asian Languages and Cultures, WFU, and Jon Smart, Assistant Teaching Professor of Writing, WFU, were awarded an International English Language Testing Service Joint-Funded Research Grant for their project, Investigating Linkages between International Students’ English Language Proficiency, Social-Contextual Outcomes, and Well-Being in U.S. Universities.
+The AU$70,000 award supports the project through June, 2022.
+Read more here.